carltheperson/advanced-js-objects/chapters/chapter-4.md

 As you can see, some types are different than the ones we defined in chapter one.
 This is because they are internal and separate from the language types you use in your code.
 All of the internal types can be converted into language types and vise versa.
 The new internal types introduced above are:

 - `Key`.
 A property key.
-Is converted to/from a String or Symbol.
+Is converted to/from a string or symbol.
 - `Any`.
 Can be any language type.
 All instances of this type above represent property values.
 - `Descriptor`.
 The descriptor of a property.
 Is converted to/from an Object.
 - `Receiver`.
 This argument is always optional.
 If specified, it will become the `this` of the function.
 If not, `this` will be the object the method is called on.
 It will be covered more later.